-Retail.
+- 1. Retail.
 All main building exterior wall construction materials for ground-level retail in a mixed-use building or in a stand-alone building (excluding doors and windows) that are exposed shall be constructed of at least 90 percent Masonry.
 Metal, wood, cementitious board, synthetic stucco (such as exterior finish and insulation system (EFIS)) may be utilized as an architectural accent material, not to exceed ten percent (10%) of the exterior surface of the ground-level building façade.
-In cases where retail uses encompass a two-story portion of the structure, the maximum amount shall include both stories in the calculation.
+In cases where retail uses encompass a two-story portion of the structure, the maximum amount shall include both stories in the calculation. - 2.
+Office.

-- Office.
 All main building exterior wall construction materials (excluding doors and windows) that are exposed shall be constructed of at least 85 percent masonry or architectural composite panel.
 Metal and cementitious fiber clapboard (not sheet) with at least a 50-year life warranty may be utilized as an architectural accent material, not to exceed fifteen percent (15%) of the exterior surface of any building façade.
-Synthetic stucco (such as exterior finish and insulation system (EFIS)) may be utilized as an architectural accent material, not to exceed ten percent of the exterior surface of any building façade. - c.
+Synthetic stucco (such as exterior finish and insulation system (EFIS)) may be utilized as an architectural accent material, not to exceed ten percent of the exterior surface of any building façade. - 3.
 Hospitality.
 All main building exterior wall construction materials (excluding doors and windows) that are exposed shall be constructed of at least 85 percent masonry.
 Metal, composite panel and cementitious fiber clapboard (not sheet) with at least a 50-year life warranty may be utilized as an architectural accent material, not to exceed fifteen percent of the exterior surface of any building façade.
-Synthetic stucco (such as exterior finish and insulation system (EFIS)) may be utilized as an architectural accent material, not to exceed ten percent (10%) of the exterior surface of any building façade. - d.
+Synthetic stucco (such as exterior finish and insulation system (EFIS)) may be utilized as an architectural accent material, not to exceed ten percent (10%) of the exterior surface of any building façade. - 4.
 Urban Residential.
 All main building exterior wall construction materials (excluding doors and windows) that are exposed shall be constructed of at least 85 percent Masonry.
 Metal and cementitious fiber clapboard (not sheet) with at least a 50-year life warranty may be utilized as an architectural accent material, not to exceed fifteen percent of the exterior surface of any building façade.
-Synthetic stucco (such as exterior finish and insulation system (EFIS)) may be utilized as an architectural accent material, not to exceed ten percent (10%) of the exterior surface of any building façade. - e.
-Accessory buildings shall be constructed of materials that complement the main structure. - f.
-Rear facades visible from adjoining properties and/or a public right-of-way shall be of a finished quality and consist of colors and materials that blend with the remainder of the building's primary facade(s). - g.
-Roofing materials visible from any public right-of-way shall be: copper, factory finished standing seam metal, slate, synthetic slate, architectural asphalt shingle or similar materials. - h.
-The following images are intended to convey a general range of architectural features that would be approved as described in the regulatory text.
-Approval of final elevations by the Director of Community Development or designee would be based on application of the text.
+Synthetic stucco (such as exterior finish and insulation system (EFIS)) may be utilized as an architectural accent material, not to exceed ten percent (10%) of the exterior surface of any building façade. - 5.
+Accessory Buildings.
+Accessory buildings shall be constructed of materials that complement the main structure. - Rear Facades.
+Rear facades visible from adjoining properties and/or a public right-of-way shall be of a finished quality and consist of colors and materials that blend with the remainder of the building's primary facade(s). - 7.
+Roofing Materials.
+Roofing materials visible from any public right-of-way shall be one of the following: copper, factory finished standing seam metal, slate, synthetic slate, architectural asphalt shingle or similar materials.